DataDog/integrations-core/docs/dev/api_integration.md

 You can explore examples of existing API integrations in the `integrations-extras` repository such as [Vantage][17].

-## Set up a directory and fork the Integrations Extras repository
+## Set up a directory and fork the `integrations-extras` repository

 1. Create a `dd` directory:

    {{< code-block lang="shell" >}}mkdir $HOME/dd{{< /code-block >}}

-   The Datadog Development Toolkit command expects you to be working in the `$HOME/dd/` directory.
+   The Datadog Development Toolkit expects you to be working in the `$HOME/dd/` directory.
 This is not mandatory, but working in a different directory requires additional configuration steps.

 2. Clone the `integrations-extras` repository:

    {{< code-block lang="shell" >}}git clone git@github.com:DataDog/integrations-extras.git{{< /code-block >}}

-## Install and configure the Datadog development toolkit
+## Install and configure the Datadog Development Toolkit

-The Datadog Development Toolkit command (`ddev`) allows you to create scaffolding when you are developing an integration by generating a skeleton of your integration tile's assets and metadata.
+The Datadog Development Toolkit (`ddev`) allows you to generate the directory structure, assets, and metadata needed for your integration.

 Before you begin, make sure you meet the following prerequisites: